onbloc/adena-wallet-sdk/README.md

 ### `connectWallet`

-Connects the SDK to the wallet.
+Connects to a wallet via the SDK.

 **Example:**